sebastian-vogt-cs/bachelors-thesis/apps/README.md

 * [drhoffmannsoftware](https://f-droid.org/de/packages/de.drhoffmannsoftware/): Version 1.16-11

 ## Modification done to the apps
-All apps were instrumented for branch coverage with the [instrumentation](https://gitlab.infosun.fim.uni-passau.de/auermich/instrumentation) project
+All apps were instrumented for branch distance with the [instrumentation](https://gitlab.infosun.fim.uni-passau.de/auermich/instrumentation) project